 - Framework and inserts chosen impact details of the professional development program.

-- Training must be an on-going process.
+- As needed, training may be an on-going process.

 STEP 21: Assess the scheduling process and the product created.